Polarities – Opposites

 You may feel that you are highly polarized in one of these areas (such as feeling that you are a minimalist), but you are quite consciously aware of some of the attitudes I've listed as subconscious.
 Again, these examples are common trends, not absolute truths.
 But there is more to it than that.
 The line between conscious and subconscious is not a line at all, but a fuzzy area where things become more and more clear as they enter your conscious awareness.

 As your consciousness begins to dawn, the light is fuzzy at first, just giving you some intellectual glimpses into your subconscious realities.
 As your consciousness rises like the sun over the horizon, these intellectual glimpses begin to resolve into feelings.
-When your consciousness brightens it becomes analogous of morning, where there are long-shadows, but now you can see your subconscious beliefs in one area clearly.
+When your consciousness brightens it becomes analogous to morning, where there are long-shadows, but now you can see your subconscious beliefs in one area clearly.
 You feel these beliefs and you can point them out intellectually and articulate them.

 But it isn't until your consciousness comes into the brightness of full noon that all of the shadows are wiped away.
 This full, conscious clarity (called grokking) is rarely ever achieved in any area of our lives, so even if you have an intellectual grasp of some of your subconscious motives, you do not yet have the full-resolution picture.